danilolan/invoice-parser/README.md

 # Invoice Parser

-A JS parser to bank invoices converting xls to csv.
+A JS parser to bank invoices converting xls to csv for personal use.